-Established by Public Law 108–15, the CCAC advises the Secretary of the Treasury on proposed themes and designs relating to circulating coinage, bullion coinage, Congressional Gold Medals, and national and other medals produced by the United States Mint.
-The CCAC also makes recommendations to the Secretary on the events, persons or places commemorated and the mintage levels for commemorative coins.
+The CCAC, established by an Act of Congress in 2003, advises the Secretary of the Treasury on theme or design proposals relating to circulating coinage, bullion coinage, Congressional Gold Medals and other medals produced by the United States Mint.
+The CCAC also makes commemorative coin recommendations to the Secretary and advises on the events, persons or places to be commemorated, as well as on the mintage levels and proposed designs.

 The CCAC is subject to the authority of the Secretary of the Treasury.
 The United States Mint is responsible for providing necessary and appropriate administrative support, technical services and advice.

 The CCAC submits an annual report to Congress and the Secretary of the Treasury, describing its activities and providing recommendations.